ankitdaf/arduino-projects/WebClient/README.md

 WebClient
 =========

-A simple Arduino + Ethernet Shield project to send a GET request to your custom appspot Google App Engine page.
+A simple Arduino + Ethernet Shield project to implement GET and POST requests to your custom appspot Google App Engine page.
+This also implements posting to a Google Docs Spreadsheet from the Arduino

 I use this to get information from the server, or post data from sensors to servers,for external application.